VermeilChan/MetalSlug6Font/README.md

 Generate images with the iconic Metal Slug font style!
 Write text using the distinctive font from the Metal Slug arcade game series.
 This tool allows you to create images of your text with custom spacing and supports characters, numbers, and symbols.

 **Important Note:** This version of the software is still in its developmental phase and operates within a terminal-based interface.
-Please be aware that it might require certain adjustments to ensure proper functionality across various operating systems, including Linux and macOS.
+Please be aware that it might require certain adjustments to ensure proper functionality across various operating systems, including Linux and MacOS.
 Given its early stage of development, there are currently several bugs present within the system.
 It is highly recommended to exercise caution and refrain from trying out this version until further refinements have been made.
 Alternatively, you can continue to utilize the web application until the official website becomes accessible.
 In case the website isn't available, you have the option to host the application on your own computer.
 Detailed instructions can be found in the README.md file on the master branch for additional information.

 ## Table of Contents
 - [Features](#features)